neonlabsorg/neon-evm.docs/docs/developing/standards/erc20forspl.md

 ### ERC20ForSPLBackbone.sol

-This contract serves as a backbone for both ERC20ForSPL and ERC20ForSPLMintable smart contracts.
-ERC20ForSPLBackbone contains the core logic for the ERC20ForSPL and ERC20ForSPLMintable standards.
+This contract serves as a backbone for ERC20ForSPL smart contract.
+ERC20ForSPLBackbone contains the core logic for the ERC20ForSPL standard.

 This standard interacts with the following 2 predefined smart contracts on the Neon EVM chain: